GENERAL EVENT GUIDELINES

 3) A pitch is one (1) Tweet, or up to 280-characters, per completed manuscript.
 Not two or three, just one.
 You can pitch the same manuscript four (4) different times during the event.
 You may pitch up to three (3) different manuscripts throughout the day.
 3 manuscripts, 4 times each=12 pitches.

-4) Each participant may tweet TWO (2) pitches before 1pm CT/2pm ET and TWO (2) pitches before 6pm CT/7pm ET.
-That's two pitches in the morning/afternoon and two pitches in the afternoon/evening.
+4) Each participant may tweet TWO (2) pitches before noon CT/1 pm ET and TWO (2) pitches before 8 pm CT/9 pm ET.
+That's two pitches in the morning and two pitches in the afternoon/evening.
 DO NOT PITCH ALL YOUR PITCHES AT ONE TIME!
-Create variations of your pitch (Twitter does not allow tweets exactly the same) and spread them out between 8am-6pm CST (9am-7pm EST).
-Do not create a thread-not extra info in the comments.
+Create variations of your pitch (Twitter does not allow tweets exactly the same) and spread them out between the start and end times of each event (Central Time).
+Do not create a thread-no extra info in the comments.
 A pitch is one (1) tweet.

-5) Your pitch must include the contest hashtag #FaithPitch as well as the correct hashtags for your age group, genre, and whether or not it's fiction or non-fiction.
+5) Your pitch must include the contest hashtag #FaithPitch as well as at least one additional hashtags for either your age group, genre, and category (fiction or non-fiction).
 The hashtag (#) is necessary to organize the pitches by category for industry pros looking for specific types of titles.

 6) Review the hashtag list regularly and carefully to see what genres and age groups to use.
-We will update this as needed throughout the year.
+We will update this as needed.

 8) Please refrain from using curse words or foul/abusive language in your tweets and pitches.
 There are always better words to express emphasis and get your point across, regardless of whether it's an adjective or a chapter title.
 If we see these words, we will ask you to remove them.